dhis2/design-system/atoms/inputfield.md

 ![](../images/input.png)

 Text is the default input type and will be used if no other type is specified.
-Text inputs, by default, accept all content and perform no automatic validation.
+Text inputs, by default, accept all textual characters.
+Remember to perform any necessary validation on the user input.

-Options for text inputs are:

-* **Maximum length**: the maximum number of characters that are valid.
-* **Minimum length**: the minimum number of characters that are valid.

 ### Textarea